-Bernie Sanders Enters 2020 Presidential Campaign, No Longer An Underdog
+Bernie Sanders Launches 2020 Presidential Campaign, No Longer An Underdog

 While Sanders provided liberal Democratic primary voters with a sharp contrast to Clinton's political pragmatism in 2016, progressives will have no shortage of candidates to choose from in the increasingly broad and diverse 2020 field.

-Most declared Democrats support Sanders' vision of nationalized health care, more robust federal programs and policies, all funded by higher taxes on top income earners.
+Most declared Democrats support Sanders' vision of nationalized health care, and more robust federal programs and policies, all funded by higher taxes on top income earners.

 And in a party that has placed an increasing premium on being more representative of the broader electorate and country in recent years, many other candidates will offer voters the 77-year-old's platform — with the added benefit of youth and diversity.

 "My question is, does he provide added value in this campaign for 2020?
 Or are there a lot of people who sort of carry very similar messages?
 Does it have to be him?
 I don't think it does, and I admire him," New Hampshire radio host Arnie Arnesen, a 2016 Sanders supporter, recently told NPR.
 "I think it's time for us to start creating a new bench.
-And the new bench isn't old, it shouldn't be white, and it probably shouldn't be male."
+And the new bench isn't old, it shouldn't be white and it probably shouldn't be male."

-Asked by Vermont Public Radio how he will pitch his candidacy in such a diverse and progressive field, Sanders argued, "We have got to look at candidates not by the color of their skin, not by their sexual orientation or gender, and not by their age.
+Asked by Vermont Public Radio how he will pitch his candidacy in such a diverse and progressive field, Sanders argued, "We have got to look at candidates not by the color of their skin, not by their sexual orientation or gender and not by their age.
 I think we have got to try to move us toward a nondiscriminatory society that looks at people based on their abilities, based on what they stand for."

 There have been hurdles as Sanders prepared to run again in 2020.
 His campaign has had to answer to charges of sexism and harassment by staffers in 2016, with his former campaign manager acknowledging "a failure."
 Sanders also had to clarify comments about the role of racism in the 2018 campaign, addressing the losses of gubernatorial candidates Andrew Gillum in Florida and Stacey Abrams in Georgia.